iodize6399/wwmai-copper-data/README.md

 ## Data Extraction Method
 The data in this repository has been extracted from PDF documents using Optical Character Recognition (OCR) combined with Large Language Models (LLMs).
 The automated extraction process might occasionally introduce errors.

 **Important:** Users are encouraged to verify any critical data against the original PDF files provided in the `data/raw/` directory.
 If you find any discrepancies between the CSV data and the source PDFs, please report them by [opening an issue](https://github.com/iodize6399/wwmai-copper-data/issues/new) on this repository.

-## Updates & Versioning
-This dataset is updated regularly, with new price lists published approximately every **3–4 days**.
-Each update includes:
-- The original PDF source files
-- Updates to the consolidated CSV

-Each price update is marked by a Git tag named after its `valid_from` date (`YYYY-MM-DD`), pointing to the commit that added the new rate as a snapshot of the CSV at that moment.

 ## Interactive Visualization
 An interactive, auto-updating chart of the copper base price (INR/kg) over each validity interval is available on Datawrapper: